minershive/hiveon-kb/getting_started/start_worker_setup.md

 ### ASIC Installation
 Before proceeding with installation, make sure that your ASIC miner is supported.
 The current list of supported models:

-* Antminer S9
-* Antminer S9i
+- Antminer S9/S9i/S9j/S9k/S9SE/S9-Hydro/S9(VNISH)/S9(mskminer)/S11
+- Antminer S17/S17 Pro **
+- Antminer T17 **
+- Antminer S15 **
+- Antminer T15 **
-* Antminer L3+
+- Antminer L3+/L3++
-* Antminer L3++
+- Antminer D3/D3(Blissz)
-* Antminer D3
+- Antminer DR3
-* Antminer A3
+- Antminer A3
+- Antminer T9/T9+
-* Antminer T9+
+- Antminer Z9/Z9-Mini
-* Antminer Z9-Mini
+- Antminer X3
-* Antminer E3
+- Antminer E3
+- Antminer B3
+- Antminer S7
-* Antminer X3
+- Antminer Z11
+- Innosilicon T3H+/T3+/T2Th+/T2Thf+/T2Thl+/T2Th/T2Tz-30T/T2Thm/T2Thf/T2T+(32T)/T2Ts-26T/T2Ti-25T/T2T-24T

-* Innosilicon A9 ZMaster
+- Innosilicon A9 ZMaster
+- Innosilicon D9 DecredMaster
+- Innosilicon S11 SiaMaster
+- Innosilicon T3 BTCMiner
+- Innosilicon A5/A8 (need test)
+- Zig Z1/Z1+

+Actual list can be always found on <a href="https://github.com/minershive/hiveos-asic">GitHub</a>.

 #### Installation
 Remotely connect to your worker using SSH.
 You can do it with <a href="https://www.teleconsole.com/">Teleconsole</a>.
 Teleconsole is an SSH tunnel to your rig.
 In few words you start it on the rig and open SSH in browser or in Linux/Mac console.
 Does not require any VPN or being in local network.
 To start it run `telec start` with Linux Shell Execute on web.
 Then copy-paste the given link to the browser.
 Or run `teleconsole join <given id>` on your Linux/Mac terminal.
-Run “telec” to see if it’s running, check other commands like stop, log open.
+Run `telec` to see if it’s running, check other commands like `stop`, `log open`.

-Security
+#### Security

 Teleconsole IS NOT started automatically.
 You need to start it from web.
-Given session id is almost impossible to guess, it’s alsmost like to guess a private key for your bitcoin wallet.
+Given session ID is almost impossible to guess, it’s alsmost like to guess a private key for your Bitcoin wallet.
 Treat it like a random login and password.

-If you don’t connect for 60 minutes the link will expire and teleconsole daemon will be terminated on the rig.
+If you don’t connect for 60 minutes the link will expire and Teleconsole Daemon will be terminated on the rig.

 After you are done with Teleconsole run the following command: